National Lifeline Accountability Database (NLAD)

 - The NLAD ETC Admin has 7 days to log in.

 If the new user already has an NLAD account, select the desired role from the drop-down menu.
-If not, enter the new user’s information in the fields below.
-Select permissions as an NLAD ETC Analyst or NLAD ETC Operations.
-Once you click “Submit,” the subaccount will be created.
+If not, enter the new user’s information.
+Select permissions as an NLAD ETC Agent, ETC Analyst, or ETC Operations.
+When you select Submit, the subaccount will be created.
 The new user will receive an email with a temporary password they can use to log in for the first time.

-The NLAD pre-production environment is only for testing purposes, so users can preview and test new functionality.
+The NLAD staging environment is only for testing purposes.
+Users can preview and test new functionality in the staging environment.
 It looks and feels the same as the NLAD production (live) environment.

-Doing something in pre-production does not affect anything in the production environment, and vice versa.
-Carriers can use the same user ID and password to access both of these environments.
+Performing functions in the staging environment does not affect the production environment, and vice versa.
+Carriers can use the same user ID and password to access both environments.

 Enroll the subscriber in NLAD using their name as it appears on their ID and eligibility documentation.

-To change the subscriber’s name, the NLAD user needs to de-enroll and re-enroll the subscriber (each de-enrollment and re-enrollment requires a new eligibility check).
+To change the subscriber’s name, the NLAD user should de-enroll and re-enroll the subscriber (each de-enrollment and re-enrollment requires a new eligibility check).

-BQP stands for “benefit qualifying person.”
-In most cases, the subscriber is eligible for Lifeline Program-supported service themselves, so you should not enter BQP information in NLAD.
+BQP is an acronym for benefit qualifying person.
+In most cases, the subscriber is eligible for Lifeline program-supported service.

 De-enroll the subscriber and then re-enroll them with the correct SAC.

 Benefit transfers can be verified by pulling the Detail Transaction Report in NLAD.